 Starting a new business has never been easier in Tennessee.
 However, the choice of how you organize your business is critical to its success going forward.
 Although anyone can create a sole proprietorship using their Social Security Number, most entrepreneurs would benefit from creating a specific business entity.

 This is an important decision.
 Forming the wrong entity or creating it without necessary planning can create huge headaches down the road.
-For assistance, speak with a Knoxville entity formation attorney at Brezina Law today.
+For assistance, speak with a Knoxville entity formation attorney at Atkins Brezina, PLLC today.

 Entities We Can Form